PESTICIDES – POSSIBLE CARCINOGEN (IARC 2B)

 Canadian Production and Trade

-The BC and Ontario pesticide surveys report the amount of chlorothalonil used or sold in their respective provinces:
+The BC, Ontario, and Alberta pesticide surveys report the amount of chlorothalonil used or sold in their respective provinces:

 t = tonne